Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Willa was the daughter of David PLAYFAIR (1852-) & Dorothy ARMSTRONG (1855-).…r/ix) She was born c1884…r/iii) and died on 23 Jul 1960 at the age of 76…r/iv).
 In 1891 she lived at 108 Albert Rd Jarrow Durham England…r/ix) and at the time of her marriage to Robert in 1909 she lived at 28 Clarendon road Seacombe, Co.
 Cheshire.…r/v)

 Robert and Willa's family home was 12 Wansbeck Rd, Jarrow (see photo below), and they were both recorded living there in the 1911 Census…r/ix) and also in the 1939 Register.…r/xiii) Bob's sister Josephine (Cissie) died in 1956 leaving a bequest to Robert Strong LANE retired schoolmaster of this address.…fb/i) Willa died here in 1960.…r/xiv)

-The 1901 Census recorded Robert as a school teacher at age 20 in 1901.…r/ix) Pat Rooney said he attended Armstrong College Durham University and sent me a photo of him in his academic gown (see left).…fb/ii) He had completed a two year undergraduate teacher training course leading to a certificated teacher position.…r/xviii) He commenced teaching at Hebburn Newtown Primary Council school in 1903.
-This assumes that his years of miltary service were counted in his total teaching service of 42 years at the Newtown School.…r/xxi)…p249 When he married in 1909, his rank or profession was elementary school master (assistant).…r/v)
+The 1901 Census recorded Robert as a school teacher at age 20 in 1901.…r/ix) Pat Rooney said he attended Armstrong College Durham University and sent me a photo of him in his academic gown (see left).…fb/ii) He had completed a two year undergraduate teacher training course leading to a certificated teacher position,…r/xviii) ands commenced teaching at Hebburn Newtown Primary Council school in 1903.
+This date assumes that his years of miltary service were counted in his total teaching service of 42 years at the Newtown School.…r/xxi)…p249 When he married in 1909, his rank or profession was elementary school master (assistant).…r/v)

 In 1920 he registered as a teacher with the Teachers Registration Council,…fb/vi) with the professional address of New Town Council School, Hebburn-on-Tyne.
 He listed his attainments as the Board of Education Certificate, and his training in teaching at Armstrong College, Newcastle-on-Tyne.
 His experience was described as Assistant Master: New Town Council School, Hebburn-on-Tyne.
 1902→ …r/xii)